junxit/us-congress-bills-117/metadata.md

 - 2022-06-07 — Introduced in House
 - 2022-06-07 — Introduced in House
 - 2022-06-07 — Referred to the House Committee on Natural Resources.
+- 2022-06-08 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2022-06-14 — Subcommittee Hearings Held.
+- 2022-12-08 — Committee Consideration and Mark-up Session Held.
+- 2022-12-08 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2022-12-08 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2022-12-12 — Considered under suspension of the rules. (consideration: CR H9683-9684)
+- 2022-12-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7952.
+- 2022-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-12 — Mr. Grijalva moved to suspend the rules and pass the bill, as amended.
+- 2022-12-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9683)
+- 2022-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9683)
+- 2022-12-12 — Placed on the Union Calendar, Calendar No. 444.
+- 2022-12-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-616.
+- 2022-12-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-616.